 And while Grimes retaining his role as cop belies an impoverishment imagination that can imagine the end of human society but not the end of cops, the gradual reveal of what each character did before the fall constitutes one of TWD’s most interesting subplots, as it explores the great transformations that the imperative to survive forces people to adopt.
 The great tactician Glenn Rhee (Steven Yeun) spent his days before the apocalypse delivering pizzas.
 The Governor (Brian Blake), the authoritarian leader of the town of Woodbury and central antagonist of Seasons 3 and 4, worked as a low-level office clerk, before coming into his own after the fall.
 Similarly, TWD’s arch antagonist Negan (Jeffrey Dean Morgan) was an unemployed gym teacher living off of his wife as he played video games in their basement, prior to changing with the times and reinventing himself as the charismatic leader of a powerful extortion racket calling themselves the Saviors.
 Carol Peletier (Melissa McBride) was a housewife and the survivor of ongoing domestic abuse, before the death of her husband and the trials of life after the fall transformed her into a powerful warrior and leader.
 By contrast, Father Gabriel Stokes (Seth Gilliam) attempts to remain a priest after the fall; beset by doubts and haunted by his failures to live up to his calling amid the new reality, he experiences severe emotional distress that places his comrades in danger time and again.

 Though it is mostly only teased at and disclosed in throwaway dialogue, the question of what TWD characters did for work before the fall cuts to the central appeal of the show to its record-breaking audience.
 When the sword-wielding warrior Michonne Hawthorne (Danai Gurira) was revealed to have been a lawyer before the fall, living in a bougie apartment and loving every minute of it, I recall speaking with a group of leftist TWD fans who were shocked that the show’s central black woman character, a fierce fighter who could handle any situation, was not of working-class origin.
 To me this missed the point altogether; TWD is not a show about people in our society who already possess the versatility they need to face a cruel world.
 With the exception of the lumpenproletarian misfit Daryl Dixon (Norman Reedus), whose life perhaps improved after the zombie apocalypse, TWD characters already suited for the hardships of the new world are, for better or worse, the show’s villains.
 Instead, characters like Michonne refer to real people who are today challenged by a world they are not prepared for.
 The real Michonne, out there somewhere today, buried herself in debt to earn a law degree, but cannot find well-paying work in a field that is at once racist, sexist, and saturated with degrees.
-She is instead forced to take on precarious legal in an inhuman system, interacting with indigent clients in desperate need of assistance, but who she lacks the power to help, while she struggles to stay afloat and anxiously eyes a downward slide ever further down the class ladder.
+She is instead forced to take on precarious legal work in an inhuman system, interacting with indigent clients in desperate need of assistance, but who she lacks the power to help, while she struggles to stay afloat and anxiously eyes a downward slide ever further down the class ladder.
 This point is made clearly enough by the first several seasons, characterized by one tragic blunder after another, befitting survivors attempting to navigate a new world with the mindset of the old.

 We Are The Walking Dead